Computer science MSc curriculum structure

 • Understand the concepts of formal AI and put them into practice

-• Write small to medium-sized programs for aspects of artificial intelligence
+• Write small to medium-sized programs for aspects of AI

 • Critically evaluate state-of-the-art AI applications